Spurious Rewards: Rethinking Training Signals in RLVR: Spurious Rewards Yield Significant RLVR Gains

 \item \textbf{Format Rewards:} We further weaken the reward signal to disregard the responses' mathematical correctness altogether.
 We instead heuristically reward all responses containing at least one non-empty \verb|\boxed{}| expression, regardless of the correctness of the enclosed answer.
 Including \verb|\boxed{}| is specified in \qwenmathfamily's system prompt; this reward incentivizes some degree of prompt following.

 \item \textbf{Random Rewards:} We study whether providing \textit{no} guidance in the rewarding process is sufficient to provide meaningful math performance gains.
 To do so, we assign rewards randomly.
 Given a fixed probability hyperparameter $\gamma$, all responses receive a reward of $1$ with chance indicated by the parameter, and receive $0$ otherwise.
-In our main experiments, we present $\gamma = 0.5$; in Section~\ref{sec:random_reward}, we show that using $\gamma \in \{0.001, 0.3, 0.7\}$ obtains similar improvements with varying convergence speed, and verify that $\gamma = 0$ results in no change as expected analytically (with $\gamma = 0$, loss is constant, and all gradients are zero).
+In our main experiments, we present $\gamma = 0.5$; in Appendix~\ref{app:random_reward}, we show that using $\gamma \in \{0.001, 0.3, 0.7\}$ obtains similar improvements with varying convergence speed, and verify that $\gamma = 0$ results in no change as expected analytically (with $\gamma = 0$, loss is constant, and all gradients are zero).

-\item \textbf{Incorrect Rewards:} We furthermore deliberately provide incorrect supervision and reward only incorrect answers.
+\item \textbf{(Majority-voted) Incorrect Rewards:} We furthermore deliberately provide incorrect supervision and reward only incorrect answers.
 We first label all training data using majority voting and select the subset with incorrect labels for training, obtaining incorrect labels that are still probable outputs of the models.
-During training, we reward responses whose answers verifiably match these incorrect labels. \end{enumerate}
+During training, we reward responses whose answers verifiably match these incorrect labels.
+This design disentangles whether majority vote rewards work because labels are more likely correct or because they represent high-probability model outputs.
+We reward specific incorrect answers rather than any incorrect answer to maintain comparable reward sparsity with our other conditions. \end{enumerate}